Axon Optics vs Theraspecs®

 Wearing dark lenses indoors can make your light sensitivity worse.⁴ Think about when you walk outside after watching a matinee movie – the sun feels extra bright because you've been sitting in the dark.
 Ouch!

-Axon lenses let more good light pass through than Theraspecs, which helps you avoid becoming more light sensitive.
+Our glasses let more good light pass through than Theraspecs, which helps you avoid becoming more light sensitive.

-Axon Optics is the original
+Axon Optics is the Original

 Axon Optics has pioneered lenses for migraine and light sensitivity, but we don't stop there.
 Our updated science, our ongoing research, and our ties to the medical community make all the difference.

 Founding Scientific Team

 In 2011, Axon was founded by Dr. Bradley Katz, a neuro-ophthalmologist and photosensitivity scientist at the world-renowned Moran Eye Center at University of Utah Hospital and Dr. Steve Blair, a photonics researcher at the University of Utah.